-The assessment of the Draft Plan with the proposed amendments, including material amendments, has concluded that its objectives are acceptable and represent a balanced and fair approach to the sustainable development of the county.
+The assessment of the Plan has concluded that its objectives are acceptable and represent a balanced and fair approach to the sustainable development of the county.
 Monitoring of the Plan throughout its lifetime will ensure that any potential adverse environmental impacts, unforeseen at this stage will be identified early, so as to prevent any deterioration of the environment.
-This Draft Plan, as currently presented, balances growth with environmental protection and can deliver a sustainable future for the inhabitants of the area.
+This Plan, as currently presented, balances growth with environmental protection and can deliver a sustainable future for the inhabitants of the area.

-Taking into account the mitigation measures which has been integrated into the Draft Plan with the proposed amendments, including material amendments, it has been determined that significant residual adverse environmental effects will not occur as a result of the implementation of the Plan.
+Taking into account the mitigation measures which has been integrated into the Plan, it has been determined that significant residual adverse environmental effects will not occur as a result of the implementation of the Fingal Development Plan 2023-2029.